Why The Prime Directive is Evil

 A Starfleet captain, finding himself in a previously unimaginable situation, is a fool to follow rules drafted long ago and trillions of miles away.
 As Sun Tzu once wrote: “There is no greater evil than the orders of the king from his court.”

-I will admit, however, that these scenarios did illustrate the insane arrogance of the edict-writers, thinking that their puny imaginations (riffing on Q now) were able to grasp the fabric of an unknown universe and to divine forever-perfect words.
+I will admit, however, that these scenarios did illustrate the insane arrogance of the edict-writers, thinking that their puny imaginations (riffing on Q now) were able to grasp the fabric of an unknown universe and to pronounce forever-perfect words.

 Lunacy ought not to be enthroned, but that’s what the Prime Directive did.